sphinx-gallery/sphinx-gallery/doc/configuration.rst

         # this case sphinx_gallery and numpy in a tuple of strings.
         'doc_module'          : ('sphinx_gallery', 'numpy'),

-        # objects to exclude from implicit backreferences.
-The default option
+        # Regexes to match objects to exclude from implicit backreferences.
-        # is an empty set, i.e. exclude nothing.
+        # The default option is an empty set, i.e. exclude nothing.
+        # To exclude everything, use: '.*'
-        'exclude_implicit_doc': {},
+        'exclude_implicit_doc': {r'pyplot\.show'},
     }

 The path you specify in ``backreferences_dir`` (here we choose